Kamulu: Sports

 Various soccer grounds with already well established teams are present in the area.
 Kamulu FC is one of the popular teams in the area and plays in the East Nairobi County League.

 Transportation

 Kamulu is found along the proposed dual carriageway of Kangundo Road roughly 35 km east of Nairobi.
 As such, the settlement can be accessed via Jogoo and Juja Road exiting on Outer-Ring Road, Thika Road and the Nairobi Eastern Bypass Highway.

 As you move toward interior Kamulu, dirt roads are common, but are slated for upgrading to asphalt.

-In Kamulu town,the largest densely populated area in the neighborhood, roads sometimes become slightly impassable during the rainy season.
+In Kamulu town, the largest densely populated area in the neighborhood, roads sometimes become slightly impassable during the rainy season.

-Matatu (Mat, Mathree) saccos to Kamulu, route 39, include: Embassava, Atomic Shuttle, City Star Shuttle, Kubamba Ltd, Super Metro Ltd, Metro Trans Ltd, Ngumo Line, Eastern Bypass sacco, Enabled, Bus Line, Forward Travellers and other popular saccos.
+Matatu (Mat, Mathree) saccos to Kamulu, route 39, include: Embassava, Atomic Shuttle, City Star Shuttle, Kubamba Ltd, Super Metro Ltd, Metro Trans Ltd, Ngumo Line, Eastern Bypass sacco, Enabled, Bus Line, Forward Travellers, CBS (County Bus Service) and other popular saccos.
 Most of the Sacco's dominate the area.